pfalcon/pycopy/docs/library/micropython.rst

    begins with an underscore then it is hidden, it is not available as a global variable, and does not take up any memory during execution.

-   This `const` function is recognised directly by the MicroPython parser and is provided as part of the :mod:`micropython` module mainly so that scripts can be written which run under both CPython and MicroPython, by following the above pattern.
+   This `const` function is recognised directly by the Pycopy parser and is provided as part of the :mod:`pycopy` module mainly so that scripts can be written which run under both CPython and Pycopy, by following the above pattern.

 .. function:: opt_level([level])